CNugteren/NLWeer/README.md

 * Download the apk from this repository's release page onto your device and install it
 * Install it from the the [F-Droid app store](https://f-droid.org/en/packages/foss.cnugteren.nlweer/)

+Note that Buienradar data may only be shown when running on a non-mobile device or if you have explicit permissions.
+For more information see [the Buienradar website](https://www.buienradar.nl/overbuienradar/gratis-weerdata).